tijlleenders/ZinZen/README.md

 - SS2.
 Favor simplicity over complexity in the user interface as well as in the code base.
 - SS3.
 End-to-end encryption (TLS + encrypted storage sufficient pfor current features (single user), if necessary implement an open source end-to-end encryption protocol (ie signal protocol) at a later time).
 - SS4.
 Privacy by design and by default.
   ZinZen® does not want or need to know who you are.
 You don't require a phone number or email to register.
-Even better: you don't even have to register at all if you prefer because you can use the app purely offline or sync with your own servers instead of the official ZinZen® servers (To make this possible whilst guaranteeing negative user experience, the quality of your own servers is monitored by the app so you will get a suggestion to switch to ZinZen servers if your own private servers negatively affect performance).
+Even better: you don't even have to register at all if you prefer because you can use the app purely offline or sync with your own servers instead of the official ZinZen® servers (To make this possible whilst guaranteeing negative user experience, the quality of your own servers is monitored by the app so you will get a suggestion to switch to ZinZen® servers if your own private servers negatively affect performance).
 This resolves the concern some other open source app maintainers have about allowing you to use your own private servers (ie Signal chat app).
 - SS5.
 If you want to help improve ZinZen® you can turn on pseudonimized user statistics.
 This option is turned off by default.
 - SS6.
 No ads as these introduce security risks (and negatively affect user experience).